-In a subset of patients (at least 10% of all patients) source data verification will be conducted.
-The purpose is to review the documented data for completeness and plausibility, adherence to the study protocol and verification with source documents.
-To accomplish this, monitors will access medical records on site for data verification.
+Quality review will be done in two steps: in the first step the site's training status will be assessed via standardized telephone interviews.
+In the second step, source data verification will be conducted.
+The purpose is to review the documented data for completeness and plausibility, adherence to the OS protocol and verification with source documents.

 Detailed measures for quality reviews will be described in the Quality Review Plan (QRP).
-The QRP is available upon request.
+The QRP is available upon request (see Table 4, Annex 1).